Healthier choices for a healthier outlook

 in our daily lives.
 We're working to incorporate more veggies, a little less salt, less fat...while not being too extreme and enjoying our meals.
 My hope is that if we do it slowly it will progressively become more of a habit and something we enjoy.
 This page is just some of the ideas we've found useful and a place to keep our efforts organized.
 Maybe along the way you'll find some useful tips if you are looking for ways to do the same.

 When I started this page we were eating pretty poorly.
-Fast forward to today and I still wouldn't say we have a healthy diet.
+Fast forward to today and we are doing far better.
+We are making more meals at home, striving for a half plate of veg where possible and incorporating more variety.
 But, it's a work in progress and our goal is to keep trying to make improvements however small.
-In a lot of ways we have really improved!
-We eat far more kale and other healthy greens than ever, we consume more apples, and are cooking more healthy options.
-We have decided that my black beans are something we both love and tolerate well, as well as lentils.
-I make my own hummus for snacking as well.
-Salads are more interesting with an array of greens added to lettuce like arugula, baby greens (incl kale) and spinach.
-We add other things like carrots, tomatoes and olives but that's pretty standard.
+We eat far more brussel sprouts, kale and other healthy greens than ever, we consume more apples, and are cooking more healthy options.
+We still love my black beans and lentils.
+I make my own hummus as well.
+Salads are more interesting with an array of greens added to lettuce like arugula, baby greens (incl kale) and spinach, add-ons include pretty standard things like carrots, tomatoes and olives.
 We realized we actually can eat cabbage in chopped salads and enjoy it!

 I've learned to enjoy farro, quinoa & nuts more than before.
 We still succumb to good salami & cheeses more often than we should, but those are generally phases.
 I'm sure there's more but at present that's what I can think of.